 And behind one such doorway and up a stair we would find Robin making coffee – except the interiors were shot on a set.

 Lula’s FlatIn a part of Knightsbridge just north of the bustling museums and green awnings of Harrods, Rutland Gate is an elegant row of white-pillared townhouses which faces onto a park.
-It’s quietly imposing, and while the novel places the flat in Mayfair this street captures a similar vibe.
+It’s quietly imposing, and while the novel places Lula’s flat on the fictitious Kentigern Gardens in Mayfair, this street captures a similar vibe.

 Although in actual fact, the location proved so difficult to nail down exactly that each part of the apartment building was filmed at a separate location.
 Rutland Gate was just used for exterior shots.